alextheta/ecs-feature-runner/README.md

 * `IEcsPhysicsUpdateFeature`: Contains a `PhysicsUpdate` method called on `EcsFeatureRunner.PhysicsUpdate()`.
 * `IEcsDestroyFeature`: Contains a `Destroy` method called on `EcsFeatureRunner.Destroy()`.

-Extend `EcsFeatureRunner` with your own feature types if you need more types of callbacks.
+Extend your implementation of `EcsFeatureRunner` with your own feature types if you need more types of callbacks.

 ## Generic features
 Some ECS frameworks share similarities in their API design.
 They typically offer a class for managing the game world and another class for handling component storage.
 For instance, both [LeoECS Lite](https://github.com/Leopotam/ecslite) and [Morpeh](https://github.com/scellecs/morpeh) provide `EcsWorld` and `World` as the game world classes, and `IEcsPool` and `Stash` as component storage.